 A couple weeks ago, the bambino took part in another Kids in the Kitchen session at Hy-Vee.
 One of the items he made was a steak rub (it was Father’s Day themed), and we’ve been looking for a chance to use it.
 I also wanted an excuse to make more Marinated Tomatoes.
 I still can’t get over just how GOOD those were!
 I also cannot wait to make them with our own tomatoes, instead of ones from the grocery store.

 And while I could’ve bought pre-sliced mozzarella, I wanted thinner slices…As well as an excuse for using the egg slicer Katie gave me, which worked beautifully!
 And the steak sandwiches?
 SO good.
 The juice and marinade from the tomatoes soaked into the bread, the peppery bite from the arugula was tempered a bit by creamy mozzarella, and the steak made them worthy of eating in Jay’s eyes.
 An all-around winner!
 Cook the steaks as desired, and set aside to cool.
-Once cooled, slice thinly across the grain. *The prep time is the time needed to refrigerate the sandwiches, and does not include the time necessary to marinade the tomatoes.
+Once cooled, slice thinly across the grain.
+Cut each baguette piece in half.
+Place about a 1/4 C of arugula leaves along the bottom.
+Top with 1/4 C of marinated tomatoes, a couple slices of mozzarella, and 1/4 of the steak slices.
+Repeat with the remaining ingredients.
+Tightly wrap the sandwiches in plastic wrap, and refrigerate at least 2 hours before serving--To give the flavors a chance to meld. *The prep time is the time needed to refrigerate the sandwiches, and does not include the time necessary to marinade the tomatoes.

 Cut each baguette piece in half.
 Place about a 1/4 C of arugula leaves along the bottom.
 Top with 1/4 C of marinated tomatoes, a couple slices of mozzarella, and 1/4 of the steak slices.
 Repeat with the remaining ingredients.